Clifton Davis: Career

 He starred as barber Clifton Curtis in the mid-1970s television show That's My Mama with Theresa Merritt, Theodore Wilson, and Ted Lange.

-Davis co-starred with singer and Broadway performer Melba Moore on her musical variety television show.
+Davis co-starred with singer and Broadway performer Melba Moore on their musical variety television show.
 Later he made a guest appearance on the third episode of the first season of The Bobby Vinton Show in September 1975, singing "I've Got the Music in Me" and "Never Can Say Goodbye".
 He sang the Polish lyrics with Vinton to the show's theme song, titled "My Melody of Love".

 A triple heart bypass survivor, Davis participated in the "Superstars" celebrity TV sports competitions of the 1970s as well as made several appearances as one of the celebrity panelists on the game show Match Game.
 He appeared in the film Scott Joplin, in 1977.
 Davis made numerous appearances on several incarnations of Pyramid from the early 1970s to the early 1990s.

 From 1986 to 1991, Davis co-starred with Sherman Hemsley and Anna Maria Horsford as the Reverend Doctor Ruben Gregory in the sitcom Amen, which ran for five seasons.
 Davis released one acclaimed studio recording in 1991 on Benson Records titled Say Amen.
 He also played the mayor of Miami in the 1999 film Any Given Sunday.
 Davis starred in Toronto and on Broadway in Aladdin, playing the Sultan of Agrabah.

 In October 2024, it was announced Davis had been cast as Vernon Dupree on the new CBS soap opera Beyond the Gates.
 The serial premiered in February 2025.

 Ministry

 From 1987 to 1989, he was an Associate Pastor of the Loma Linda University Seventh-day Adventist Church in southern California.
-For the last twenty-five years, Davis has been an active member of Youthville, USA a children's services organization.
+For the last twenty-five years, Davis has been an active member of Youthville, USA, a children's services organization.
 He served as the co-founder and co-pastor of the Welcome Christian Center in Huntington Beach, California.
 Davis is a licensed minister at St. Luke Baptist Church, New York, New York.
 He has had an interdenominational ministry for over 30 years.
 Davis has served as its National Spokesperson and Advisory Board Chairman.
 He is the emcee and host of The Most Soulful Sound, an annual gospel choir competition in Raleigh, North Carolina.
 Davis also hosts an annual celebrity golf tournament in Elizabeth City State University, where he served as its vice chancellor for Institutional Advancement.
 Since the end of 2005, Davis has held the position of executive director for Welcome America, a non-profit organization located in Philadelphia, Pennsylvania, which hosts the largest Fourth of July celebration in the nation each year.
 He is a frequent guest and host on the Trinity Broadcasting Network.
 Davis also hosted the TV show Gospel Superfest from 2000 to 2008, syndicated by United Television.